2022 Derby Festival Betting

 Workforce, ridden by Ryan Moore, blasted away the field with a seven-length win in 2010.
 Only five Derby winners have ever won by seven or more lengths.
 And Workforce’s winning time of 2m 31.33s remains the faster ever.

-The 2021 Derby Festival Horse Race meeting will be held over 2 days between between Friday, 4 June and Saturday, 5 June 2021.
+The 2022 Cazoo Derby Festival Horse Race meeting will be held over 2 days between Friday, 3 June 2022 and Saturday, 4 June 2022.